livetrails/targetjs/README.md

 - TargetJS treats time as a first-class concept.
 Instead of wiring callbacks and effects, you write a sequence of targets.
 $ reacts to the previous step; $$ defers until all prior steps finish.
 Animations, API calls, and child creation are all the same kind of thing: targets.
-So complex flows read top-to-bottom, no glue code.
+So complex flows read top-to-bottom.
 - Minimal plumbing yet full control to manage a flow of complex asynchronous operations.

 ## Table of Contents